Brukoslav/generador-de-edificios/README.md

 # generador-de-edificios
-Genera edificios en voxel

-Python code to proceduraly generate voxel cities.
+Python code to procedurally generate voxel cities.

 It needs [py-vox](https://github.com/gromgull/py-vox-io) to export to .vox You can render .vox files with [MagicaVoxel](https://ephtracy.github.io/).